dspringuel-va/blog-posts/server-sent-events/README.md

 ## What is it?

-Server-Sent Events is a standard that allows the server to send multiple response to a client (most likely the browser) in a single long-lived connection.
+Server-Sent Events is a standard that allows the server to send multiple responses to a client (most likely the browser) in a single long-lived connection.
 This standard is defined as a normal HTTP request.
 If a server can handle HTTP request, it can certainly handle Server-Sent Events.

 ### Server Side
-The gist of this standard is about setting a few headers on the server and formatting correctly the response sent back to the client.
+The gist of this standard is about formatting correctly the responses sent back to the client and setting a few headers on the server.

-The crucial part of the standard is the response formatting.
+The crucial part of the standard on the server side is the response formatting.
 Every event must have the following part to be accepted by the client:

 ```
 data: {message} \n\n
 ```

 The response must be prefix by `data: `, followed by the message in text format.
-When the event is done, it must end by two new line character, i.e. `\n\n`.
-One newline is also accepted, but only for everyline, but the last one.
+When the event is done, two new line characters are added at the end of the response, i.e. `\n\n`.
+One newline is also accepted, but only for every line except the last one.
+The last line must have exactly two new line characters.
 For example,

 ```
 data: This is the first line \n
-data: Continued on a second line\n
+data: Continued on a second line \n
 data: All done \n\n
 ```